 I'm looking at Iowa, New Hampshire, Sununu.

-Uh I'm I'm just some of these races matter a lot.
+I'm just some of these races matter a lot.

 And if you look at, you know, the fact that not only did they strengthen their Senate majority, you know, Jeff Flake, who's not a fan of the president, is gone.

-Um, and if we do have other chances to put people on the Supreme Court, which I suspect is a very strong likelihood in the next two years, you know, if you have that buffer, 54, 53, 55, whatever it happens to be, you know, that means that, you know, although Susan Collins was a rock star with Kavanaugh, but it was a concern from the get-go, or Lisa Murkowski, they're not going to be able to block conservative legislation or conservative court nominees.
+And if we do have other chances to put people on the Supreme Court, which I suspect is a very strong likelihood in the next two years, you know, if you have that buffer, 54, 53, 55, whatever it happens to be, you know, that means that, you know, although Susan Collins was a rock star with Kavanaugh, but it was a concern from the get-go or Lisa Murkowski, they're not going to be able to block conservative legislation or conservative court nominees.

-McConnell will be able to rely on the four, five, six new Republican senators who owe their jobs to the president who did something that very few presidents are willing to do.
+McConnell will be able to rely on the four, five, six new Republican senators who owe their jobs to the president, who did something that very few presidents are willing to do.

 He went out there and fought for as hard for them as he did for himself when he was running.